-Supplementary Explanations The Company recognizes that the collaboration with shareholders and all other stakeholders is absolutely essential to achieving sustained growth and Stipulation of Internal Rules for enhancing corporate value over the medium and long term.
-Respecting the Position of The Company also works to foster a corporate culture that respects corporate Stakeholders ethics and the rights and perspectives of stakeholders.
+• Supplementary Explanations Stipulation of Internal Rules for Respecting the Position of Stakeholders The Company recognizes that the collaboration with shareholders and all other stakeholders is absolutely essential to achieving sustained growth and enhancing corporate value over the medium and long term.
+The Company also works to foster a corporate culture that respects corporate ethics and the rights and perspectives of stakeholders.
 We have specified standards of ethical conduct to observe when collaborating with stakeholders, among other efforts.
-The Company recognizes that efforts to address sustainability issues are important matters of management for its sustainable growth and takes Implementation of positive and proactive steps to achieve each of the goals it has decided upon, Environmental Activities, CSR in order to contribute to achieving sustainable development goals (SDGs) Activities etc. through "human resource development."
-Activities etc. The Group evaluates and analyzes initiatives aimed at achieving SDGs along the two axes of stakeholder concern and correlation to the Company's business.
+Implementation of Environmental Activities, CSR Activities etc. The Company recognizes that efforts to address sustainability issues are important matters of management for its sustainable growth and takes positive and proactive steps to achieve each of the goals it has decided upon, in order to contribute to achieving sustainable development goals (SDGs) through "human resource development."
+The Group evaluates and analyzes initiatives aimed at achieving SDGs along the two axes of stakeholder concern and correlation to the Company's business.
 Our Group has specified priority issues that we should address.